colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-45-23-178000-c-how-to-program-by-harvey-deitel-and-paul-j-deitel.md

 ---
 layout: post
-title: ""C++ How to Program" by Harvey Deitel and Paul J. Deitel"
+title: "C++ How to Program by Harvey Deitel and Paul J. Deitel"
 description: " "
 date: 2023-09-27
 tags: [programming]